How Our Therapists Care for Your Child

 Our expert therapists use standardized developmental testing in order to determine whether your child's development is typical or whether he or she would benefit from further treatment.
 We can reassure parents that suspect developmental delays in their child's development by comparing their child's development with larger groups of children in same age group.
 This knowledge allows physicians and families to begin appropriate treatment earlier--when it matters most.
 We communicate closely with local early intervention programs.
 Our developmental testing can help determine a child's eligibility into this program.

 We provide therapy services in a stimulating environment, which encourages children to have fun while working on activities to further their development and functional abilities.
-In Comer Children's Hospital, pediatric physical and occupational therapy will now have it's own dedicated space for patients.
+In Comer Children's, pediatric physical and occupational therapy will now have it's own dedicated space for inpatients.
 This area allows children to have physical or occupational therapy in an area away from their hospital beds--giving them a chance to socialize with other children.
 Our therapy department also includes a small therapeutic pool, which is used on an individualized basis for outpatients.

 Our therapists also work with child life specialists at your child's bedside and in the Family Central Playroom.
 By offering therapy in a variety of settings--with other staff your child trusts--we can provide better, all-encompassing therapy services.
-Your child will work on physical and occupational therapy throughout his or her day.

 Outpatient physical and occupational therapy takes place in the therapy services department located near the adult hospital.
-Our 47th Street clinic sees adolescents with sport-related injures.

 Educating Parents and Caregivers

 Parent and caregiver education and training are essential components in all of our programs.
-Therapists at Comer Children's Hospital consistently work with nurses, parents, and other caregivers to ensure that therapy continues from the hospital to the home environment.
+Therapists at Comer Children's consistently work with nurses, parents, and other caregivers to ensure that therapy continues from the hospital to the home environment.
 In some cases and with the parent's consent, therapists will provide digital photographs of your child "working" in therapy.
 Parents and caretakers can use these visual reminders to carry over the therapy plans throughout the day maximizing your child's benefit from our services.

 Speech and Language Therapies

-Speech-language therapies at Comer Children's Hospital are offered through our otolaryngology (ear, nose, and throat) section.
+Speech-language therapies at Comer Children's are offered through our otolaryngology (ear, nose, and throat) section.
 Learn more about these services.